odairdev/dtmoney/README.md

 ## 💻 Project

-OJmoney is a web app to manage transactions made in your day to day life.
-This App was developed during Ignite Bootcamp taught by RocketSeat and a few extra feature were added by myself, those being a SearchBar and Transactions types filter.
-Currently it uses miragejs techlogy which allows me to use a fake database, in the future, a real API is gonna be developed as well as login with authentication and a profile page.
+OJmoney is a web app created to manage transactions made in your day to day life.
+This App was developed during Ignite Bootcamp taught by RocketSeat and a few extra features were added by myself, those being a SearchBar and Transactions types filter for now.
+Currently it uses Miragejs technology which allows you to use a fake database, in the future, a real API is gonna be developed as well as login with authentication and a profile page.

 ## 🔖 Layout